MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 Currently, you cannot turn off the Web.BrowserContents style query in Power BI Desktop optimized for Power BI Report Server.

 The Web.Page/Web.Content style query required that you have Internet Explorer 10 installed on your computer.
-In addition, if this style of query was required to pass through an on-premises data gateway, the computer containing the gateway all had to have Internet Explorer installed.
-If you use only use the Web.BrowserContents style query, you do not need to have Internet Explorer 10 installed on your computer or the computer containing the on-premises data gateway.
+In addition, if this style of query was required to pass through an on-premises data gateway, the computer containing the gateway also had to have Internet Explorer installed.
+If you use only the Web.BrowserContents style query, you do not need to have Internet Explorer 10 installed on your computer or the computer containing the on-premises data gateway.